Looking for support for your finance function? Book a time with an expert.

 If transitioning leadership, it's important to have a structured succession plan in place.
 Steps include:

-• Communicating the transition plan to employees and stakeholders to maintain morale and confidence.
+• Have you correctly and directly communicated the transition plan to employees and stakeholders?
+Maintaining morale and confidence is key.

 A smooth leadership transition helps maintain business operations and reassures customers, investors, and employees.